Edward of Westminster, Prince of Wales

 Edward of Westminster was born on October 13, 1453, at the Palace of Westminster in London.
 He was the only child of King Henry VI of England and Margaret of Anjou.
 In 1454, Edward was created Prince of Wales.

 At the First Battle of St. Albans on May 22, 1455, the Duke of Somerset was killed.
-Afterward, there was a peace of sorts, but hostilities started again four years later.
-On July 10, 1460, Henry was captured at the Battle of Northampton and forced to recognize the Duke of York as his heir instead of his own son.
+Afterward, there was peace, but hostilities started again four years later.
+On July 10, 1460, Henry VI was captured at the Battle of Northampton and forced to recognize the Duke of York as his heir instead of his own son.
 Margaret rallied the Lancastrian forces and was victorious at the Battle of Wakefield on December 29, 1460.
-The Duke of York and his second son Edmund, Earl of Rutland were both killed in the battle.
+Richard Plantagenet, 3rd Duke of York and his second son Edmund, Earl of Rutland were both killed in the battle.

 Margaret of Anjou was suspicious of Warwick and to ease her suspicions, Warwick betrothed his daughter Lady Anne Neville to Edward, Prince of Wales.
 On December 13, 1470, 17-year-old Edward and 14-year-old Anne were married in Angers Cathedral in France, and Anne became Princess of Wales.
 It is suspected that the marriage was never consummated.